Excursion Program Overview

 - Evidence of animals and plants living in the forest

 Equipment supplied by Gould League: Safety helmets worn by all participants; workbook and all tools required for fieldwork data collection.

 Equipment needed by the school: A chartered bus (which is required to remain with the group at all times).
-First aid kit and PPE including hand sanitiser to ensure a Covid safe excursion.
+First aid kit, sun screen, insect repellent and PPE including hand sanitiser to ensure a Covid safe excursion.

 Students needs to bring: Their own water and lunch, sunscreen, a clipboard, pencil, and a copy of the Gould League worksheet (usually sent 14 days prior to excursion so copies can be made for students) to guide the forest investigation; bag to take away your rubbish.